In a test of faith, Christians mark Good Friday in isolation

 The new virus causes mild to moderate symptoms in most patients, who recover within a few weeks.
 But it is highly contagious and can be spread by those who appear healthy.
 It can cause severe illness and death in some patients, particularly the old and infirm.

-In Rome, the torch-lit Way of the Cross procession at the Colosseum is a highlight of Holy Week, drawing large crowds of pilgrims, tourists and locals.
-It’s been cancelled this year, along with all other public gatherings in Italy, which is battling one of the worst outbreaks.
+In Rome, the torch-lit Way of the Cross procession at the Colosseum is a highlight of Holy Week, drawing large crowds of pilgrims, tourists, and locals.
+It’s been canceled this year, along with all other public gatherings in Italy, which is battling one of the worst outbreaks.

 The virus has killed More than 18,000 people in Italy and over 95,000 worldwide, according to data gathered by Johns Hopkins University.